Sylivera/Udacity_Capstone_Project/README.md

 1. **Mean Absolute Error (MAE)**: The average magnitude of errors in predictions.
 2. **Mean Squared Error (MSE)**: The average squared difference between actual and predicted values.
-3. **R-squared (R²)**: The proportion of variance in the dependent variable that is predictable from the independent variables.
+3. **R-squared (R²)**: Indicates the proportion of variance in the dependent variable that is predictable from the independent variables.

 ### Results Interpretation: